urbanopt/urbanopt.github.io/README.md

   Class can be used as template, and the `osw_path` would need to be updated as per the name of the new `osw` file.
-- A new scenario CSV should be created in the root folder, and the mapper class name should be updated within the mapper class column.
+- A new scenario CSV should be created in the root folder, and the mapper class name should be updated with the name of the new mapper class, within the mapper class column.
 The existing scenario csv's can be used as reference.
 - OpenStudio Measures can be added to the new `osw` file by adding the measure directory and measure arguments, and adding the features from the feature file and mapping them to the